willshuttleworth/git-test/git_info.md

 * `git commit`: commit changes to current branch. **step two** of adding changes. use `-m` to specify a message with commit
 * `git push`: pushes commits to repo. specify `origin main` to push to github repo where project was originally cloned from
 * `git pull`: updates local repo to match github repo.
+* `git tag <tagname>`: tags current commit with a short name, specified with tagname. useful if you may have to rollback to certain commit and do not want to use entire hash to specify the commit

 ### version rollback